Easy No-Bake Cereal Bars Recipe (4 Ingredients, Kid-Friendly Treat)

 • Nutrition information: Calorie estimate per bar: 170, Carbs estimate per bar: 32

-Why You Will Love These Cereal Bars
+Why These Cereal Bars are a Family Favorite

 Whether you have these bars as a breakfast, snack or dessert, you will not be disappointed!
 If you or your kids are looking for a treat, this is it.
 Use your favorite cereal and add it to a bar form, brought together by sticky and sweet marshmallows and melty and soft butter.
 While we used Cinnamon Toast Crunch and Lucky Charms, you can adapt the cereal to your taste and preferences.